Oliver Webb: World Endurance championship

-Racing with Sard Morand, podium at Spa round 2.
+Webb made his debut in the championship in 2015, where he drove for Team SARD-Morand.

 Outside racing

 On 17 November 2019, Webb was announced as a W Motors Brand Ambassador and took part in the company's first track experience two days later.
 He will drive at W Motors events and assist in the development of their upcoming supercar.

 On 10 October 2020, Webb drove a Shelby SuperCars (SSC) Tuatara in an attempt to set a new production car top speed record, hitting a claimed VMAX of 331.15 mph (532 km/h) and a two-way average of 316.11 mph (508 km/h) on a seven-mile stretch of closed road just outside of Las Vegas on State Route 160.
 Following an online controversy over the accuracy of the claimed speeds, SSC have stated that they will re-run the record attempt.